harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 ## Setup Stable Diffusion WebUI

-I ran into so many issues trying to set it up on my MacBook Pro M1 and finally made it work.
+I ran into so many issues trying to set it up on my MacBook Pro M1 and finally made it work (Ubuntu setup is actually much easier - see below).

 The most important lesson learned: **the Python version matters!**